MicrosoftDocs/winui-api/microsoft.ui.input/pointerpoint.md

 See [PointerPointProperties](pointerpointproperties.md) for extended properties accessible through `Properties`.

 The `PointerPoint` coordinate space is dependent on the context in which it is retrieved.
-When retrieved from [GetCurrentPoint(System.UInt32)](pointerpoint_getcurrentpoint_131721878.md), the coordinates of the pointer will be relative to the provided `UIElement` in device independent pixels.
+When retrieved from [PointerRoutedEventArgs.GetCurrentPoint](../microsoft.ui.xaml.input/pointerroutedeventargs_getcurrentpoint_293890010.md), the coordinates of the pointer will be relative to the provided `UIElement` in device independent pixels.

 > [!NOTE]
 > The  [PointerDevice](/uwp/api/windows.devices.input.pointerdevice) is not directly accessible from the `PointerPoint` object.
 See the examples for how to retrieve the `PointerDevice` if needed.

-> [!NOTE]
-> This class is not agile, which means its functions and properties may only be accessed on the UI thread from where it was retrieved.
-Access on a different thread will return `RPC_E_WRONG_THREAD` or the equivalent projected error type.

 ## -see-also